Vxtzq/annot_data/README.md

 It is possible to change names later while training to change "obj.names" with all your names, in this order.

+## how to use annotation tool :

+Just click on the first position IN TOP LEFT CORNER OF THE OBJECT, and then click in THE BOTTOM RIGHT CORNER, you will see a red bouding box that isn't moving with your cursor (if the bouding box moves, click again in the right position), then, just close the window, another image will appear.

+Useful keybind in the annotation program :
+- 'q' to quit
+- 'n' to skip image
+- 'c' to crop (for zooming on a restricted area, this cannot be undoned)

 ## prepare data for training
 When all images are annoted, copy paste them in the images folder (so delete all 0,1,2 folders) Then enter in terminal